epimorphics/manual-deployment-action/README.md

 # Manual deployment action

-Copy an existing image from one environment-specific ECR respository to another.
+Copy an existing image from one environment-specific ECR repository to another.

-Requires docker to be already logged into ECR.
+Assumes AWS credentials have been configured and docker has been logged into ECR.

 ## Inputs